NoCap: Early life

-Kobe Vidal Crawford was born and raised in Mobile, Alabama.
+Kobe Vidal Crawford was born on August 20, 1998, in Mobile, Alabama, and grew up in the Birdsville housing projects on the city's south side.
 Crawford begun to show interest in music at the age of nine, receiving inspiration from his mother's boyfriend at the time.
 He would continue to locally perform live shows alongside his brother, however, as the relationship between his mother and her boyfriend ended, Crawford would take a break from music until his teenage years.

 Career

+2017–2019: Career beginnings and The Hood Dictionary

-NoCap began his career in earnest with the release of his first EP, Joker, in May 2017.
+NoCap began his career in earnest with the release of his first EP, Believe It, in May 2017.
 In early 2018, he released the song "Legend".
 The music video for that song accumulated over 1 million views on YouTube and would appear on NoCap's debut mixtape, Neighborhood Hero, in July 2018.
 He followed that with a collaborative mixtape, Rogerville, with Rylo Rodriguez in September 2018.
 In November of that year, he was featured on the Lil Baby track, "Dreams 2 Reality", off the mixtape, Street Gossip.